vitessio/website/content/en/docs/concepts/query-rewriting.md

 ### Reference

-Herer follows a list of all the system variables that is handled by Vitess, and how they are handled.
+Here follows a list of all the system variables that are handled by Vitess and how they are handled.

 | *System variable*  | *Handled* |
 |---|---|